-This hearty beef casserole uses an inexpensive cut of beef and so needs long slow cooking on the hob or in the oven to make it mouthwateringly tender.
+This beef casserole recipe is one of our most affordable beef casserole recipes, so it’s perfect if you’re cooking for a big group on a budget.
+The hearty beef casserole uses an inexpensive cut of beef and so needs long slow cooking on the hob or in the oven to make it mouthwateringly tender.
 Use all beef stock if you don’t have any wine, and add a little tomato puree if liked.
-Add chopped parsnips and swede too if you want to make the meat stretch further, and serve it with tons of mashed potatoes and a green veg.
+Add chopped parsnips and swede too if you want to make the meat stretch further, and serve it with tons of creamy mashed potatoes and seasonal green veg.

 - 1kg shin of beef

 - a good sprinkling of salt and pepper

 - 2 tbsp sunflower oil

 - 1 large onion, peeled and diced

 - 150g bacon, chopped or lardons

 - 1tsp dried mixed herbs

 Trim the meat of excess fat and cut the meat into even sized chunks.
 Place the flour on a plate and stir in the salt and pepper.
 Roll the meat in the flour.